top of page

 • Niko Männikkö

 Niko Männikkö, PhD, is Post-doctoral researcher at University of Oulu, Finland.
 He is also a Head of RDI at Oulu University of Applied Sciences, in the field of Social and Health Care.
 His passion is developing actionable projects to optimize healthy development of young people.
-Current projects include of explorations of issues surrounding people’s use of, and interactions via, screens (i.e., smartphones, laptops, consoles etc) and how these behaviors may be related to wellbeing.
+Current projects include of explorations of issues surrounding people’s use of, and interactions via, screens (i.e., smartphones, laptops, consoles etc) and how these behaviours may be related to wellbeing.

 • Dirk Lukkien